 The caves of the Aggtelek Karst and Slovak Karst are situated on the border between Hungary and Slovakia, in the foothills of the Carpathians mountains.
 There are 712 caves in total in the Aggtelek Karst and Slovak Karst.
 Among the most notable caves are the Domica Cave in Slovakia and the Baradla Cave in Hungary, the Baradla Cave and the Domica Cave are connected by a 25 km long cave system.
 The caves of Slovakia are located in the Slovak Karst National Park, the caves of Hungary are located in the Aggtelek National Park.
 The caves were formed over millions of years.
 Several types of dripstone formations can be seen in the caves of the Aggtelek Karst and Slovak Karst, the caves also display a rare combination of tropical and glacial climatic effects and makes it possible to study the geological history over tens of millions of years.
 In the caves of the Aggtelek Karst and Slovak Karst rare flora and fauna can be found.
-A number of caves of the Aggtelek Karst and Slovak Karst were added to the UNESCO World Heritage List in 1995.
-Together, they form a natural UNESCO World Heritage Site.
-World Heritage Art: Dripstone en In the Womb of Mother Earth
+A number of caves of the Aggtelek Karst and the Slovak Karst were added to the UNESCO World Heritage List in 1995.
+Together, the caves form a natural UNESCO World Heritage.
+World Heritage Art: Dripstone and In the Womb of Mother Earth

 www.werelderfgoedfotos.nl © Copyright World Heritage Photos